amirih/cs171-lab-sum2023/src/cs171/sum2023/lab8/Topics.md

 - CurrentDirectory
 - TaskManager
 - A4 Starter Code
+- Sort
+  - BubbleSort was implemented in lab4
+  - Implement InsertionSort
+  - Implement SelectionSort
+  - Implement QuickSort
-- Sort;
+  - Implement MergeSort
+  - Study HeapSort on your own

 Practice

+Great job!

-You are working on A3 and A4, just practice today lab and push them to  you repo.
+Practice today lab and push your solution to  you repo. lab8 and lab 9 Due: August 2, 11:59 PM